Yeonghun1675/ChatMOF/README.md

 ```
 ![example](figures/example.JPG)

-You can adjust argument of Chatmof such as model and temperature
+You can adjust argument of Chatmof such as model and temperature.

 ```bash
 $ chatmof run --model-name gpt-3.5-turbo --temperature 0.5